Promo code SPRING2022 will be automatically applied at checkout!

 • Evaluate your social relationships and seek out connections that support your self-care priorities.

 If you have been diagnosed with prediabetes, you may feel extra motivation to track your daily glucose fluctuations and responses.
-Today's technology helps us do so with devices that monitor blood glucose, such as a continuous glucose monitor.
+Today's technology helps us do so with devices that monitor glucose levels, such as continuous glucose monitors or glucose biosensors.

 Tips and Resources

-• A continuous glucose monitor (CGM) is a device that measures glucose levels in real time by sensing the glucose present in interstitial fluid.
+• A continuous glucose monitor (CGM) or glucose biosensor is a device that measures glucose levels 24/7 by sensing glucose in interstitial fluid.

-• A finger-stick glucometer is a tool that can be used by taking a small drop of blood with a lancet and placing it on the test strip in the glucometer.
+• A finger-stick glucometer is a device that can be used by taking a small drop of blood with a lancet and placing it on the test strip.
 This helps you see a “snapshot” of your glucose levels at the moment.

 a person explaining something on a tablet to a patient

-It’s essential to stay in touch with your doctor to prevent complications and other risk factors.
-Prediabetes and diabetes can occur alongside other metabolic changes such as changes in cholesterol, blood pressure, triglycerides, and other inflammatory markers.
+Working with your doctor is essential, but you can also take daily steps between appointments to better understand and support your glucose control.
+Prediabetes and diabetes can occur alongside other metabolic changes, including alterations in cholesterol, blood pressure, triglycerides, and other inflammatory markers.
 So, it's good to have a medical professional supervise these regularly.

 Tips and Resources

-• Proactively ask your doctor for a prediabetes screening, and then follow up with questions about how often you should be doing this.
+• Proactively ask your doctor for a prediabetes screening, then follow up with questions about how often you should have it.

 • Even if you don't have prediabetes, ask your doctor whether you have any risk factors and what steps you can take to lower the risk of prediabetes.

 When you eat later in the day, you can have higher overnight glucose values due to reduced insulin sensitivity in the evening.
-This may negatively impact the following morning’s fasting glucose readings - a marker for measuring prediabetes and diabetes risk.
+This may negatively affect fasting glucose readings the following morning, a marker of prediabetes and diabetes risk.

-Research shows that opting for an earlier eating window may have beneficial effects on glucose regulation and insulin sensitivity.
+Research shows that earlier eating windows may benefit glucose regulation and insulin sensitivity.

 Tips and Resources